We believe a book can change a child's life forever.

 During the program, each participating school can use the Adopt a School online fundraising platform to raise funds for their library.

 In addition, a select number of schools will also be adopted by an Indigo, Chapters, or Coles store and will receive every dollar raised by that store during the program.
-We encourage schools registered in the program to reach out to their local Indigo, Chapters or Coles to express interest in being adopted by the end of June, 2018.

 The below chart illustrates the differences between schools participating in the online program and schools that have been adopted by an Indigo, Chapters or Coles store: